 When was the last time you enjoyed a meal, only to have it come back to haunt you at 2am?
-Our team investigates what happens when food poisoning strikes.
+Joanna Hall investigates what happens when food poisoning strikes.

 Food poisoning is a common problem in Australia, with about 5.4 million of us falling sick every year.
 Although most people only suffer a mild illness, from which they recover quickly, food poisoning can have serious consequences for some people.